singlanitin661/smart-attendance-app/README.md

 # smart-attendance-app
-On the basis whether face of user matches with the data present in our database or not, the smart attendance app marks presence or absence of the user
+The app captures face details of user and compares it with database and marks presence or absence accordingly.
+The attributes compared while matching data with database are face image, location, time etc.